abhaykumarvats/mohar/README.md

-# timestamp-ms
+# mohar
-Convert UNIX epoch time to natural and vice versa
+Convert UNIX timestamp to natural date and vice versa